spacetelescope/webbpsf/docsource/webbpsf.rst

 **Input Source Spectra:**

-To calculate a monochromatic PSF, just use the `monochromatic` parameter.
+To calculate a monochromatic PSF, just use the ``monochromatic`` parameter.
 Wavelengths are always specified in meters.
    >>> miri.calcPSF(monochromatic=9.876e-6)

-A more realistic weighted broadband PSF may be computed by specifying a `source` parameter in the call to `calcPSF()`.
+A more realistic weighted broadband PSF may be computed by specifying a ``source`` parameter in the call to ``calcPSF()``.
 The following are valid sources:

+1. A ``pysynphot.Spectrum`` object.
+This is the best option, providing maximum flexibility, but requires the user to have a development version of ``pysynphot`` and CDBS including JWST support.
-1. A dictionary with elements `source["wavelengths"]` and `source["weights"]` giving the wavelengths in meters and the relative weights for each.
+2. A dictionary with elements ``source["wavelengths"]`` and ``source["weights"]`` giving the wavelengths in meters and the relative weights for each.
 These should be numpy arrays or lists.

    >>> src = {'wavelengths': [2.0e-6, 2.1e-6, 2.2e-6], 'weights': [0.3, 0.5, 0.2]}
    >>> nc.calcPSF(source=src, outfile='psf_for_src.fits')

-2. A tuple or list containing the numpy arrays `(wavelength, weights)` instead.
+3. A tuple or list containing the numpy arrays ``(wavelength, weights)`` instead.

-3. A `pysynphot.Spectrum` object.
-This is the best option.  **but not yet fully implemented - will be in version 0.2**
+If no source spectrum is specified, the default is as follows.
+If ``pysynphot`` is installed, the default is a G2V star spectrum from Castelli & Kurucz 2004.
+Without ``pysynphot``, the default is a flat spectrum in :math:`F_\nu` such that the same number of photons are detected at each wavelength.

 **Array sizes, star positions, and centering:**